Making the World—and the STEM Community—a More Inclusive Place

 Dr. Tiffany Vora speaks, writes, and advises on how to harness technology to build the best possible future(s).
 She is an expert in biotech, health, & innovation.

-For a full list of topics and ways to collaborate, visit Tiffany’s Work Together webpage.
+For a full list of topics and collaboration opportunities, visit Tiffany’s Work Together webpage.

 Donate = Impact